wbond/oscrypto/readme.md

      - Ubuntu 10.04 with OpenSSL 0.9.8
      - Ubuntu 12.04 with OpenSSL 1.0.1
      - Ubuntu 15.04 with OpenSSL 1.0.1
+     - Ubuntu 16.04 with OpenSSL 1.0.2 on Raspberry Pi 3 (armhf)

 *OS X 10.6 will not be supported due to a lack of available cryptographic primitives and due to lack of vendor support.*